christianhidber/easyagents/README.md

 # EasyAgents (prototype / proof of concept)

-An easy and simple way to get started with reinforcement learning based on openai gym and algorithms implemented by tfAgents or baselines.
+An easy and simple way to get started with reinforcement learning and experimenting with your own game engine / environment.
+EasyAgents is based on OpenAI gym and uses algorithms implemented by tfAgents or OpenAI baselines.

-Note:

-* This is a prototype / proof of concept.
-Thus any- and everything may (and probably should) change.
-* If you have any difficulties in installing or using eazy_agents please let me know.
-I'll try to do my best to help you.
-* I am a fairly / very inexperienced in python and open source development.
-Any ideas, help, suggestions, comments etc are more than welcome.
-Thanks a lot in advance.

-## Goal
+## For whom this is for (and for whom not)

 * If you have a general understanding of reinforcement learning and you would like to try different algorithms and/or implemenations in an easy way: this is for you.